 The present focus on quantitative diversity metrics does a poor job of capturing the cultural issues in a workplace that lead to discrimination.
 According to Rashika Choudhary, “Everyone should benefit from DEI, or else it goes against the nature of ‘inclusivity.’”
 Other gaps, as noted in the key findings section of the report, is that the metrics don’t do a very good job of capturing intersectionality.
 And as noted above, we need to consider how to bring a focus on class and social inclusion into our DEI goals.

 Why do you believe there are no metrics on migrants or immigrants, especially considering the intersection of internal DEI progress and supply chain issues?
 Do you foresee any progress in this area specifically?

 By identifying this gap, we hope this report will shine a light on this overlooked aspect of DEI.
 The oversight may stem from the fact that DEI tends to be seen as relating only to a company’s direct workforce, whereas labor issues in the supply chain are considered human rights matters.
 This is a false dichotomy.
 Discrimination sits at the core of abuses within the supply chain, and migrants are among the most vulnerable in any given society.
 A DEI lens on supply chain issues can shed light on those most at risk and is important to identifying, preventing, and addressing harms to the people who toil deep in a company’s supply chain and for the company iteself.
 Similarly, discriminatory treatment within the direct workforce is fundamentally a human rights issues, and should be understood as such.

-We see a DEI framework that is not mapped.
+We noiced a DEI framework that is not in the mapping.
 Will Rights CoLab be releasing an update?